PatP15/cv-walking-rlagents/README.md

 ### Features:

-* Default Robot Kyle rig replaced with a new rig created in blender.
-FBX and blend file included.

 * Heuristic function inlcuded to drive the joints by user input (for development testing only).

 * Added stabilizer to hips and spine.
 The stabilizer applies torque to help ragdoll balance.